Chart Color Schemes

 Surfers Paradise features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Surfers Paradise, as per the latest Census evaluation, 10.1% of dwellings were houses while 89.8% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Qld's figures of 25.1% houses and 74.9% other dwellings.
-Home ownership in Surfers Paradise stood at 28.0%, with mortgaged dwellings at 19.0% and rented ones at 53.0%.
+In Surfers Paradise, as per the latest Census evaluation, 10.1% of dwellings were houses, with the remaining 89.8% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Non-Metro Qld's figures of 25.1% houses and 74.9% other dwellings.
+Home ownership in Surfers Paradise stood at 28.0%, with mortgaged properties at 19.0% and rented ones at 53.0%.
 The median monthly mortgage repayment was $1,606, lower than Non-Metro Qld's average of $1,950.
-The median weekly rent in Surfers Paradise was $410, compared to Non-Metro Qld's $437.
-Nationally, Surfers Paradise's mortgage repayments were significantly lower at $1,606 than the Australian average of $1,863, while rents were higher at $410 compared to the national figure of $375.
+Weekly rent in Surfers Paradise was recorded at $410, compared to Non-Metro Qld's $437.
+Nationally, Surfers Paradise's median monthly mortgage repayment is lower than the Australian average of $1,863, while weekly rents are higher than the national figure of $375.

 Frequently Asked Questions - Housing